OE3: OUTDOOR ECOLOGICAL & EXPERIENTIAL EDUCATION

 Bruce Peninsula National Park welcomes explorers of all ages to uncover the natural wonders of its limestone coasts, mixed-wood forests, cliffside cedars, clear-water lakes and vibrant orchids.
 Situated along Southern Ontario’s Niagara Escarpment, and part of a UNESCO World Biosphere Reserve, this stunning 156-sq-km park is easily accessible via highway, only four hours from Toronto.

 This is the traditional home of the Saugeen Ojibway First Nations, who have drawn subsistence and spirituality from this land for centuries, as well as a protected preserve for more than 200 species of birds, mammals both small and large, amphibians and even some rare reptiles.

-Killarney XC Skiing, Snowshoeing, & “Glamping” (Yurts)
+Killarney XC Skiing, Snowshoeing, & “Glamping” (Yurts): 4 or 5* days

 As soon as the snow falls, Killarney is transformed into a pristine winter playground for visitors of all ages.
 The village of Killarney and Killarney Provincial Park, both open all year round, take on a secluded, enchanting atmosphere that provide visitors with a unique outdoor experience.
 The park is quiet and still, the crowds have thinned, and wildlife sightings are all the more magical.
 Whether you’re a fan of winter weather or not, a snowy weekend in Killarney can prove that Northeastern Ontario’s long winters are quite beautiful.